An ECI Conference Series

 Dr. Joseph Berry, National Renewable Energy Laboratory, USA

-Deadline for abstracts for oral presentations: Close
+Deadline for abstracts for oral presentations: Closed

-Deadline for abstracts for poster presentations: July 1, 2016
+Deadline for abstracts for poster presentations: Closed

 One-page abstracts should be submitted as soon as possible and no later than the deadlines noted above.
 The abstract should include both the significance of the research as well as results that will be discussed in order to allow a scientific assessment of the work by the organizers.